Bagan: Geography

 The Bagan Archaeological Zone, defined as the 13 × 8 km area centred around Old Bagan, consisting of Nyaung U in the north and New Bagan in the south, lies in the vast expanse of plains in Upper Burma on the bend of the Irrawaddy river.
 It is located 290 km south-west of Mandalay and 700 km north of Yangon.

 Climate

-Bagan lies in the middle of the "dry zone" of Burma, the region roughly between Shwebo in the north and Pyay in the south.
+Bagan lies in the middle of the Dry Zone, the region roughly between Shwebo in the north and Pyay in the south.
 Unlike the coastal regions of the country, which receive annual monsoon rainfalls exceeding 2500 mm, the dry zone gets little precipitation as it is sheltered from the rain by the Rakhine Yoma mountain range in the west.

 Available online climate sources report Bagan climate quite differently.

 Cityscape

 Architecture

 Bagan stands out for not only the sheer number of religious edifices of Myanmar but also the magnificent architecture of the buildings, and their contribution to Burmese temple design.
 The artistry of the architecture of pagodas in Bagan proves the achievement of Myanmar craftsmen in handicrafts.
 The Bagan temple falls into one of two broad categories: the stupa-style solid temple and the gu-style (ဂူ) hollow temple.